Azure/ResourceModules/docs/wiki/KnownIssues.md

 This section outlines known issues that currently affect our modules.

 ### Consistency
-While we work hard on aligning all modules to a common standard we're still there.
-One of the biggest remining challenges is the consistent handling of child-resources across all modules (e.g. Container for a Storage Account).
-However, we already have a plan ready and are currently implementing the same.
+While we work hard on aligning all modules to a common standard, we're currently missing consistency in how we're handling child-resources across all modules (e.g. Container for a Storage Account).
+Ref issue #236.

 ## Testing specific
 This section outlines known issues that currently affect our testing.